herp-inc/hs-opentelemetry/examples/yesod-minimal/README.md

 - http://localhost:3000/
   - target app

-For instance, when you access http://localhost:3000/, Open Telemetry's traces are sent to the Jaeger.
+When you access http://localhost:3000/, Open Telemetry's traces are sent to the Jaeger.
 And you can watch the traces at http://localhost:16686.

 ![Screenshot of Jaeger](./image/jaeger-trace-example.png)